toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/rules/_index.md

 ## Don'ts

 ### §5.
 No team tagging
 Don't tag the team for general questions.
 Replying is totally ok if we are already in the discussion.
-Also don

 ### §6.
 No piracy
 Any requests or discussions related to piracy will result in an immediate ban.